 Most Melanesian countries, with the exception of Fiji, speak a form of broken English called Pidgin English or Bislama with which they can understand each other.
 In Hawaii they speak a variation of Pidgin called Hawaiian Creole.
 These languages often relate to the environment and are practical and functional, so they’re rarely used to discuss abstract or theoretical ideas.

 An important aspect of Austronesian languages is the use of speech styles based on social context, which employ their own vocabulary, grammar, and even intonation.
 For example, Javanese uses three speech levels distinguished by vocabulary: Kromo, used when speaking to socially superior persons, Ngoko, used when speaking to inferiors or equals, and Madya, a mixture of Kromo and Ngoko.

 Therefore, when translating materials for people in the Pacific Islands it is important to identify the specific regions you are translating for to determine which languages they speak.
 Can you get away with translating into Malay or do you need to translate into Tongan or another Polynesian language?
 In addition, you will want to work with in-country stakeholders to determine what tone is most appropriate before beginning your projects.
-Learn more in our eBook 3 Tools for Communicating with Culturally Diverse Communities.

 Have questions?
 We’d love to help.
 Contact us today.